Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 Why should I choose Ocean Freedom?

-The owners (Perry and Taryn) have been running reef tours locally for over 24 years.
+The owners (Perry and Taryn) have been running reef tours locally for nearly 30 years.
 The crew is “hand-picked” for unsurpassed service, professionalism and a high respect for safety.
 They are the operation’s greatest asset.
-Price wise, it is extremely comparable in its range with many “add-ons” included in the tour price, including snorkel jackets and tours, glass bottom boat tour, coffee and tea and large smorgasbord lunch with seafood.
+Price wise, it is extremely comparable in its range with many “add-ons” included in the tour price, including snorkel jackets, all snorkel equipment and tours, glass bottom boat tour, adventure drift snorkel tour, coffee and tea and large smorgasbord lunch with seafood.
 Ocean Freedom is the only luxury cruise boat to Upolu Cay Reef area and arrives there before any other operator.
 Guests therefore experience this beautiful area uninterrupted!
-The Ocean Freedom company has a well known reputation for looking after guests and making the tour feel more like a family outing than an organized tour.
-The Ocean Freedom has been given a million dollar refurbishment and is a truly luxury vessel being made to resemble a “white boat” more than a tour boat.
+Due to its travel speed, the Ocean Freedom has a full 6 hours of actual time to spend on two uniquely different reef sites – Wonder Wall on Outer Edge Upolu Reef and Upolu Cay reef so guests have plenty of time to do all reef activities and still have a leisurely lunch and relax time.
+This tour looks after SCUBA divers and snorkellers equally.
+The locally family owned and operated Ocean Freedom has a well known reputation for looking after all guests and making the tour feel more like a family outing than an organized tour.
+The Ocean Freedom has been given a million dollar refurbishment and is a truly luxury vessel being made to resemble a “stylish private boat” rather than a commercial tour boat.

 How many people can go on Ocean Freedom each day?